-Appalachian's adoption of online course evaluations was initiated by a recommendation by reviewers from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Appalachian State's adoption of online student reviews was initiated by a recommendation by reviewers from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 In 2013, during our SACSCOC review, the on-site review committee recommended creating a standardized institution-wide process consistent with existing institutional policy for faculty evaluation (See Section 3.7.2 (Faculty evaluation) of the Report of the Reaffirmation Committee).
 The committee noted that: "The evaluation forms and evidence did not consistently indicate compliance and enforcement of these policies.
 The format for faculty evaluations are not standardized in either form or content and do not always relate specific assignments, productivity, teaching evaluations and service activities to the final evaluation.
 Additionally, information was not always provided for the basis of evaluations.
 It is especially important for pre-tenure faculty to have an annual evaluation providing a critical assessment of their performance and progress toward earning tenure."
-As part of the University's response to this recommendation, Appalachian began to explore products for course evaluations and work on developing common questions to be used for course evaluations.
+As part of the University's response to this recommendation, Appalachian began to explore products for student reviews and work on developing common questions to be used for student reviews of teaching.

-Frequently Asked Questions by Faculty about Online Course Evaluations
+Frequently Asked Questions by Faculty about Online Student Reviews of Courses

-How can I improve the response rate for my course evaluations?
+How can I improve the response rate for my online reviews?

 Here are a few strategies to improve your response rate:

-- Tell students that you value their opinions and how course evaluations are used.
+- Tell students that you value their opinions and how course reviews are used.
 Provide specific examples of improvements you have made to a course based on student feedback.

-- Provide time in class for students to complete the online evaluation.
-Giving time in class reinforces the notion that course evaluations are important.
+- Provide time in class for students to complete the online review.
+Giving time in class reinforces the notion that student reviews are important.
 Students bring devices to class and can use them to take the survey.

 - Remind students their responses are anonymous.